 We traveled from Beijing to Inner Mongolia by train, a night train actually.

 Read everything we know about trains and night train in China in our China Train Guide.

 This was our first night train in China and the experience was great!
 We decided to treat our self for our first night train and chose a private cabin that we only shared with one other couple.

 To catch the Beijing to Inner Mongolia train, we embarked the train in the main railway station of Beijing at 22h in the evening and arrived in the city of Hohhot around 7 in the morning.

 The other option is to take a flight to Hohhot, but hey… where’s the experience in that?

 Coming from the bustling city of Beijing, Hohhot had a completely different vibe to it.
-We were obviously still in China, but even though this was still a city with a population of millions, it seemed a lot quieter, especially in the part where we booked a hostel.
+We were obviously still in China, but even though this was still a city with a population of millions, it seemed to be a lot quieter, especially in the part where we booked a hostel.
 Hohhot wasn’t the most charming city we ever laid eyes on, but it was still an interesting city to roam.
 Hohhot Inner Mongolia is also called ‘The Blue City’ because the open and blue sky it features almost year round.
-The Blue City counts quite a few ethnic groups and many inhabitants are either Mongols or Chinese, but thanks to the large university in the city, there are many other ethnic groups.
+Hohhot counts quite a few ethnic groups and many inhabitants are either Mongols or Chinese, but thanks to the large university in the city, you’ll also encounter many others.